 This is my first attempt at baking with peanut flour.
 The nutritional values for Protein Plus brand of 12% fat peanut flour are pretty impressive.

 Each 1/4 cup serving has 110 calories, 4g fat, 8g carbs, 4g fiber and 16g protein.
-That’s a total net carb of about 4g per serving.
+That’s puts the total net carbs per serving about 4g per serving.

-It’s also much lighter and finer than almond flour as some of the fat has been removed.
-It can be used as a thickener for soups, a breaded coating, and in baked goods.
+It’s also much lighter and finer than almond flour because some of the fat has been removed.
+It can be used as a low carb thickener for soups, a breaded coating, and in baked goods.

 LOW CARB TIPS and TRICKS